-New Jersey allows only certain deductions from income, see below.
-Federal deductions such as mortgage interest, employee business expenses, moving expenses, and IRA and Keogh Plan contributions are not allowed on the New Jersey return.
+Federal deductions, such as mortgage interest, employee business expenses, and IRA and Keogh Plan contributions are not allowed on the New Jersey tax return.

-Full-year residents may deduct only amounts paid during the tax year.
-Part-year residents may only include those amounts paid while they were New Jersey residents.
+Full-year residents can only deduct amounts paid during the tax year.
+Part-year residents can only include those amounts paid while they were New Jersey residents.

-New Jersey follows the Federal guidelines governing the deduction of Archer MSA contributions.
-Your contribution may not exceed 75% of the amount of your annual health plan deductible (65% if you have a self-only plan).
-You must enclose Federal Form 8853 with your New Jersey tax return if you claim this deduction.
+New Jersey follows the federal rules for deducting qualified Archer MSA contributions.
+Your contribution cannot be more than 75% of your annual health plan deductible (65% if you have a self-only plan).
 Excess contributions that you withdraw before the due date of your tax return are not taxable.
 However, you must report the earnings associated with the excess contributions you withdraw as wages on the "Wages, salaries, tips, and other employee compensation" line of your tax return.

-If you are considered a self-employed individual for Federal income tax purposes, or you received wages from an S corporation in which you were a more-than-2% shareholder, you may deduct the amount you paid during the year for health insurance for yourself, your spouse/civil union partner or domestic partner, and your dependents.
-The amount of the deduction may not exceed the amount of your earned income, as defined for Federal income tax purposes, derived from the business under which the insurance plan is established.
+If you are considered self-employed for federal tax purposes, or you received wages in 2018 from an S corporation in which you were a more-than-2% shareholder, you can deduct the amount you paid during the year for health insurance for yourself, your spouse/civil union partner or domestic partner, and your dependents.
+Your deduction cannot be more than the amount of your earned income, as defined for federal tax purposes, from the business under which the insurance plan was established.

-Note: For Federal purposes you may be able to deduct amounts paid for health insurance for any child of yours who was under age 27 at the end of 2015.
-However, for New Jersey purposes you may deduct such amounts only if the child was your dependent.
-For more information, see Technical Advisory Memorandum TAM 2011-14.
+For federal purposes, you may be able to deduct amounts paid for health insurance for any child of yours who was under age 27 at the end of 2018.
+However, for New Jersey purposes, you can deduct these amounts only if the child was your dependent.
+For more information, see Technical Advisory Memorandum TAM 2011-14

-Qualified Conservation Contributions.
-You may deduct any contribution you made for conservation purposes of a qualified real property interest in property located in New Jersey.
-You must enclose a copy of Federal Form 8283 with your New Jersey income tax return if you are required to file Form 8283 with your Federal return.
+You can deduct any contribution you made for conservation purposes of a qualified real property interest in property located in New Jersey.
+The deduction is the amount of the contribution allowed as a deduction in calculating your taxable income for federal purposes.

-Property Tax Deduction/Credit.
-New Jersey homeowners and tenants may also qualify for either a property tax deduction or a refundable property tax credit.
+If you were a New Jersey homeowners or tenants, you may qualify for either a property tax deduction or a refundable property tax credit.